AGENTS

 Set Firefox and Gecko runtime preferences for development without editing extension source.
 Configure homepage, devtools, and notification defaults.

-Extension.js reads `preferences` from `extension.config.*` and applies them in browser launch flows where supported.
+Extension.js reads `preferences` from `extension.config.*` and applies them during Firefox and Gecko browser launches.

 ## How it works